 It’s pretty traditional for horror movies to just be horror movies from the start.
 It’s what’s expected.
 Nobody would go into a horror movie expecting it to be something else.
 Traditionally, you have an opening stinger that sets up all of the terror to come.
 Everything we need to know about the tone and style of Halloween we get in that opening shot.
 Even most examples of slow burners like The Exorcist still set up enough in the beginning so that you know what’s going to happen.
-Most of the satanic elements are established in the opening scene.
+Most of the satanic elements are established in the first five minutes.
 As John Landis has pointed out, the opening scene of Scream is really a master class in how to establish a nearly perfect, frightening opening to your horror feature.

 The entries on this list all started off in a different genre.
 Some were dramas, science fiction, even family films, but—even though they took their time getting there—they all brought the horror exactly when they needed to, and brought it in spades.